AC01010/BirdSO/eventsupsc.md

 <img align="left" width="160" height="160" style="margin: 10px 10px 10px 10px" src="/BirdSO/ESPics/ChloeCheng.jpeg">

 <h4>Chloe Cheng - Event Supervisor - Bird ID: Black Phoebe</h4>
-Chloe is a senior at Venice High who enjoys roaming sketchbook pages and scrubby hills (both of which often involve birds).
-In the past three years of Science Olympiad she has competed in primarily Earth science events as well as Sounds of Music and Ornithology.
-This year she began writing for invitationals with a squad informally known in the places as the “goons.”
+Hello!
+I'm Chloe, a senior at Venice High.
+In the past three years I've done primarily Earth science events as well as Sounds of Music and Ornithology, and recently began writing for invitationals with a squad informally known in the places as the “goons.”
+I also enjoy roaming sketchbook pages and the scrubby hills nearby, both of which happen to involve birds.

 <br>